kodamaChameleon/ghunt-maltego/SECURITY.md

 # 🚨Security Policy

-Ghunt-Maltego is a free and open-source tool which comes with absolutely no warranty; however, we still take your security seriously and wish to implement steps to protect our users.
+Webtile-Maltego is a free and open-source tool which comes with absolutely no warranty; however, we still take your security seriously and wish to implement steps to protect our users.
 As such, the developer has adopted this security disclosure and response policy to ensure that critical issues are responsibly handled.

 ## Reporting a Vulnerability - Private Disclosure Process
-Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported privately, to minimize attacks against current users of ghunt-maltego before they are fixed.
+Security is of the highest importance and all security vulnerabilities or suspected security vulnerabilities should be reported privately, to minimize attacks against current users of webtile-maltego before they are fixed.
 Vulnerabilities will be investigated and patched on the next patch (or minor) release as soon as possible.
 This information could be kept entirely internal to the project.

-To report a vulnerability or a security-related issue, please email contact@kodamachameleon.com to inform our team and await for further instructions.
+To report a vulnerability or a security-related issue, please email `contact` `@` `kodamachameleon.com` to inform our team and await for further instructions.
 Do not report non-security-impacting bugs through this channel.
 Use GitHub issues instead.
 We recommend encrypting the email using PGP.
 Our public key is:
 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: Keybase OpenPGP v2.1.15